 Glass Beach used to be covered in 7-foot depth of glass, but this is no longer the case today.
 You’d have to visit Sites One and Two if you’re after more sea glass.

-It is not allowed to take sea glass from Fort Bragg Beach.
-Unfortunately, people still get them if no one’s looking and this has depleted the beach of its renowned full-of-glass look.
+You are not allowed to take sea glass from Glass Beach though.
+Unfortunately, people still pocket some if no one’s looking and this has depleted the beach of its renowned full-of-glass look.

 - Location: La Jolla, California